jbmorley/ISListViewAdapter/README.md

 Getting Started
 ---------------

 `ISListViewAdapter` is relatively simple to use but, due to its generic nature, involves a little bolier-plate so have patience.
-The easiest way to get started is to look at a simple example for a `UITableViewController` subclasss, `CustomTableViewController`:
+The easiest way to get started is to look at a simple example for a `UITableViewController` subclasss:

 ```objc
 #import <ISListViewAdapter/ISListViewAdapter.h>